What’s the best sugar for kombucha? Is white sugar really the best sugar to use for kombucha? What are the alternative sugars for brewing kombucha?

 I’m drawing conclusions from three different research papers for this post.
 (And also from some of the papers I’ve discussed in the past).

-The first one is a paper that I was pining after a few months ago.
+The first one is a paper that I was pining after a few months ago, when I was learning about kombucha yogurt.
 I thankfully have managed to see a copy of this research article now, and was thrilled to discover that it is not in German after all – only the little bit that I could see online was in German.
 The rest is in English and made for a fascinating little read.

 This research was published in 1993, which makes it possibly the oldest paper that I’ve discussed here so far.
 Dr. Reiss was following up on some much earlier research from 1922 looking at sugar and kombucha (then known as ‘tea fungus’) and wanted to see if the results were the same using modern laboratory methods (spoiler: they were).